GIXLabs/GIXLabs.github.io/how_to/wearable.md

 ## Test connections with multimeter
+The continuity setting tends to be most helpful (beep beep).
+Set the multimeter to

 # Debugging
 ## "I can't flash code to my microcontroller, it doesn't show up in the Arduino IDE."